Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 * The poorly defined type `mbedtls_pk_type_t` and the associated function `mbedtls_pk_can_do()`.
 Use PSA metadata instead.
 * Mechanism names: `mbedtls_pk_get_name()`.
 * The RSA-oriented length function: `mbedtls_pk_get_len()`.
 Use `mbedtls_pk_get_bitlen()`.
-* PSS-extended functions: `mbedtls_pk_sign_ext()`, `mbedtls_pk_verify_ext()`.
-PSA has less flexibility than the PK API.
-Use PSA APIs to get all the flexibility that PSA can have.
-Use separate key objects if you need multiple algorithms with the same key (e.g. PKCS#1v1.5 and PSS for a TLS server that supports both TLS 1.2 and 1.3).
 * Encrypt/decrypt: `mbedtls_pk_decrypt()`, `mbedtls_pk_encrypt()`.
 Use PSA.

 ### Design philosophy for the new PK